vitorhirota/repository.brazilian.xbmc-addons/README.md

 ### SBT-TheNoite

-Este é um Video Add-on para o XBMC aonde você pode assistir os programas na íntegra do [The Noite][thenoite].
+O plugin SBT The Noite busca os vídeos do programa no [site do SBT][thenoite] para tocá-los no XBMC, uma nova opção para assistir os episódios na Íntegra.

 O plugin busca os vídeos direto no site do SBT, assim você não tem os cortes que acontecem nos vídeos do canal do The Noite no Youtube.

+Se você tiver alguma dúvida, um feedback, quer reportar um bug, ou apenas dizer um oi.
+Por favor, visite a [thread oficial do plugin][thenoite.forum]

+[Doe um café][thenoite.donate] para motivar o desenvolvimento deste plugin.

 *This video addon for XBMC allows you to watch full episodes of The Noite tv program.*

+*[Donate a coffee][thenoite.donate] to support the developer of this plugin.*

+*You can discuss this at the [official thread][thenoite.forum].*

 #### Idéias